devcontainers/devcontainers.github.io/_implementors/spec.md

 # <a href="#metadata" name="metadata" class="anchor"> Metadata </a>

-Development containers allow one to define a repeatable development environment for a user or team of developers that includes the execution environment the application needs.
+The Development Container Spec allows one to define a repeatable development environment for a user or team of developers that includes the execution environment the application needs.
 A development container defines an environment in which you develop your application before you are ready to deploy.
 While deployment and development containers may resemble one another, you may not want to include tools in a deployment image that you use during development and you may need to use different secrets or other settings.

 Furthermore, working inside a development container can require additional **metadata** to drive tooling or service experiences than you would normally need with a production container.
 Providing a structured and consistent form for this metadata is a core part of this specification.